Straight to the Point

-So it's a new year, and you're ready to start outfitting your kitchen with the right gear.
+So, you're ready to start outfitting your kitchen with the right gear.
 Where to start?

-Here are the 7 pots and pans that I turn to the most.
+Here are the seven pots and pans that I turn to the most.
 The ones that hang by my stove and get used almost every day.
 A good cook never blames his tools, but outfit your kitchen with these, and you'll have absolutely no excuse.

 Wherever applicable, I've included two versions: the money-is-no-object best, and a budget-minded alternative.

 A large skillet is the true workhorse of the kitchen.
 It's perfect for rapidly browning large quantities of vegetables or meat.
 Pan-roasting a whole chicken?
 This is the pan of choice.
 Need to brown a pork tenderloin or a 3-rib beef roast?
 No problem.
 It's also excellent for braising and reducing sauces.
 It has a tight-fitting lid and is oven safe, which means you can brown your short ribs, add the liquid, cover and braise in the oven, then reduce the sauce on the stovetop and serve all out of a single pan.